Boolean functions: noise stability, non-interactive correlation distillation, and mutual information

 \section{Abstract}

-Let $T_{\epsilon}$ be the noise operator acting on Boolean functions $f:\{0, 1\}^n\mapsto \{0, 1\}$, where $\epsilon\in[0, 1/2]$ is the noise parameter.
-Given $\alpha\geq1$ and the mean $\E f$, which Boolean function $f$ maximizes the $\alpha$-th moment $\E(T_\epsilon f)^\alpha$?
-Our findings are: in the weak noise scenario, i.e., $\epsilon$ is small, the maximum is achieved by the lexicographic function; in the strong noise scenario, i.e., $\epsilon$ is close to 1/2, the maximum is achieved by Boolean functions with the largest degree-1 Fourier weight; and when $\alpha$ is a large integer, among balanced Boolean functions, the maximum is achieved by any function which is 0 on all strings with fewer than $n/2$ 1's.
-Moreover, for any convex function $\Phi$, we show that the maximum of $\E\Phi(T_\epsilon f)$ is achieved by some monotone function.
-Analogous results are established in more general contexts, such as Boolean functions defined on the discrete torus $(\Z/p\Z)^n$, as well as noise stability in a tree model.
-We also discuss the relationships between this noise stability problem and the problem of non-interactive correlation distillation, as well as Courtade-Kumar's conjecture on the most informative Boolean function.
+Let $T_{\epsilon}$ be the noise operator acting on Boolean functions $f:\{0, 1\}^n\to \{0, 1\}$, where $\epsilon\in[0, 1/2]$ is the noise parameter.
+Given $\alpha>1$ and fixed mean $\E f$, which Boolean function $f$ has the largest $\alpha$-th moment $\E(T_\epsilon f)^\alpha$?
+This question has close connections with noise stability of Boolean functions, the problem of non-interactive correlation distillation, and Courtade-Kumar's conjecture on the most informative Boolean function.
+In this paper, we characterize maximizers in some extremal settings, such as low noise ($\epsilon=\epsilon(n)$ close to 0), high noise ($\epsilon=\epsilon(n)$ close to 1/2), as well as when $\alpha=\alpha(n)$ is large.
+Analogous results are also established in more general contexts, such as Boolean functions defined on discrete torus $(\Z/p\Z)^n$ and the problem of noise stability in a tree model.